campus-cravings/campus-cravings.github.io/index.md

 ## Pages

-These are the following pages we will use as inspiration for our Campus Cravings our website.
+These are the following pages we will use as inspiration for our Campus Cravings website.

 ![](images/mockup-example.png)